 Welcome to the PHAse Transformation Engineering (PHATE) Research Group under the direction of Dr. Patrick J. Shamberger.
 The PHATE Research Group aims to address fundamental energy and information technology needs facing our society.
 We investigate the properties of matter that change state from one form to another, and develop materials design strategies to engineer these materials for high performance devices.

 Our research areas focus on:

 - Phase Change Materials and Composites,

 - Transient Thermal Systems,

 - Engineering Education.

-Our research group employs experimental techniques to explore materials structure and properties, and develops theory-driven analytical models to describe and design new materials.
+Our research group employs experimental techniques to explore materials structure and properties, and develops theory-driven analytical models and data-enabled materials design strategies to describe and design new materials.
 We work in close collaboration with computational scientists, both validating their models and using computational predictions to interpret experimental data.